Workflows

 Note

-Each workflow invocation has its own scope.
-As a result, the same process can be invoked in two different workflow scopes, like foo in the above snippet, which is used in both flow1 and flow2.
-The workflow execution path, along with the process names, determines the fully qualified process name that is used to distinguish the different process invocations, i.e. flow1:foo and flow2:foo in the above example.
+The same process can be called in different workflows without using an alias, like foo in the above example, which is used in both flow1 and flow2.
+The workflow call stack determines the fully qualified process name, which is used to distinguish the different process calls, i.e. flow1:foo and flow2:foo in the above example.

 Tip